OpenRefine/OpenRefine/docs/src/installextensions.md

 ### Find the right place to install

-If you want to install the extension into the program folder, go to `OpenRefine/webapp/extensions` (or create it if not does not exist).
+If you want to install the extension into the program folder, go to `OpenRefine/webapp/extensions` (or create it if it does not exist).

 If you want to install the extension into your workspace, you can: